 When you choose to use Positly for your research, you’re taking out the headache of recruiting and managing high-quality participants for your study.

 However, just because you have high-quality participants does not mean that you will automatically receive high-quality results.
-You need to carefully consider the design of you survey questions, and ensure your objectivity.
+You need to carefully consider the design of your survey questions and ensure your objectivity.

 You don’t want to miss important areas of discussion where your participants can add value to your overall research mission.
 They could even point out some valuable things that you haven’t even considered!